jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 but with techniques that often don’t translate well to other styles because of an emphasis on dissonance and extended chords.

-And both approaches promise *at best* a long and winding road toward mastery, requiring years of study and a somewhat blind faith that it will lead where we want to go.
+And both approaches promise *at best* a long and winding road toward mastery, requiring years of study and a somewhat blind faith that it will lead somewhere we want to go.

 ### Triage is needed